eduardoboucas/buildtimes/_posts/2017-02-03-working-remotely.markdown

 I think it's crucial to be surrounded by people that challenge, question and teach you.
 It's difficult to become a better professional by staying in isolation, which is a risk you take by working from home.
 Make sure you establish relationships with your colleagues that go beyond the daily work subjects.

-In the same way that in a physical office you'd swivel your chair to tell a joke or vent about something with a colleague, you should be able to do a quick Slack/Skype/Hangouts call with a colleague for whatever reason, even if not work-related.
+In the same way that in a physical office you'd swivel your chair to tell a joke or vent about something with a colleague, you should be able to do a quick Slack/Skype/Hangouts call with a colleague for whatever reason.
 It's important to know that you're still surrounded by humans and part of a team, not a loner behind a screen.

 Mingling with local development communities in your city, by attending conferences and meetups, is a great way to surround yourself with other professionals and establish new connections.
 If you don't live in an area with an established community, perhaps you can kickstart it yourself?